luci/recipes-py/README.recipes.md

   Defaults to the value of the current build.
   Read more about
   [`experimental` field](https://cs.chromium.org/chromium/infra/go/src/go.chromium.org/luci/buildbucket/proto/build.proto?q="bool experimental").
+* experiments (Dict[str, bool]|None): enabled and disabled experiments
+  for the new build.
+Overrides the result computed from experiments defined in builder config.
 * gitiles_commit (common_pb2.GitilesCommit|INHERIT): input commit.
   Defaults to the input commit of the current build.
   Read more about